"Your best tree source". Over 300+ tree varieties!

 Pigeon Plum (Coccoloba diversifolia)

-Also native to Florida is the Pigeon Plum (Coccoloba Diversifolia), which reaches an average height of 25 feet and is a medium-sized tree or shrub.
+Also, native to Florida is the Pigeon Plum (Coccoloba Diversifolia), which reaches an average height of 25 feet and is a medium-sized tree or shrub.
 With a symmetrical round to vase shape crown, that forms a nice round canopy.
 Mainly thanks to its upright branches.
 Furthermore, it features a nice leathery dark green foliage, that blooms during spring with small but abundant whitish-green flowers.

 As well as other species listed in this entry, this tree is also high drought and salt tolerant and resistant to hard winds.
 A perfect match to the coastline.
+For sure, one of the best trees for south Florida!

 Sea Plum (Coccoloba Uvifera x Diversifolia)